pablorodrig16/Getting-and-cleaning-data-course-project/README.md

         c.
 "UCI HAR Dataset/train/y_train.txt" (data sensor measurements)

 6) a dplyr tbl object is created with both data sensor measurements data.frames (test and train).

 7) variables containing 'mean()' or 'std()' were selected using dplyr::select function.

 8) subject number and activities (encoded with data activities labels) were bound to both test and train tbl objets.

-9) test and train tbl are merged to produce the first tidy dataset ('mean_std_dataset')
+9) test and train tbl are merged to produce the first tidy dataset ('mean_std_dataset').

 10) mean_std_dataset tbl is grouped by both subject and activity and summarised with summarise_each function to get the second tidy dataset ('summary_dataset').

 11) the latter is saved in the working directory as 'new_dataset.txt'.